k8svisual/docs/docs/statsview.md

 toggle the collapsed sections.

 Click any of the lines of the report to view the associated data in the Search tab.

+Filtering for the Report view only supports providing a minimum count and maximum count.

+Use the button labeled __Toggle view for Kind / Namespace__ to toggle the view.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/tab_stats_reportView.png">